 - You must not have voluntarily quit your last job without good cause related to the work.

-- The first and last dates (month, day and year) you worked for your last employer.
+- The first and last dates (month, day, and year) you worked for your previous employer.
 If you worked for that employer on more than one occasion, give the most recent dates.

-- Information about the normal wage for the job you are seeking.
+- Information about the typical wage for the job you are seeking.